 Worthy to note that most of the dim sum items are hand-made fresh in the kitchen itself, which diners can catch ‘live’ via the clear glass windows at the corner of the restaurant.

-Tang Lung’s Free Flow Dim Sum Buffet is available both weekdays Mondays to Fridays from 12pm to 3pm and Sundays from 3pm to 5pm.
+Tang Lung’s Free Flow Dim Sum Buffet is available both weekdays Mondays to Fridays from 12pm to 3pm and weekends from 12pm to 2pm, or 2pm to 4pm.

 Do make your reservations in the event they are fully booked.

 Dim sum items to expect (under than those below) include Lotus Leaf Rice, Steamed Chinese Dumplings, Pan Fried Carrot Cake, Deep Fried Prawn Dumplings, Yam Dumpling, Vegetarian Spring Roll, Sugar Cane Prawn, Chicken Wrapped in Paper, Sesame Ball with Peanuts, Red Bean Pancake, and weekend-only Char Siew Cheong Fun.